 Planning for winter and snow sports

-You can plan ahead by listening regularly to weather reports and avoid weather extremes, such as a predicted snowstorm.
+You can plan ahead by listening regularly to weather reports and avoiding weather extremes, such as a predicted snowstorm.

-- Seek advice from your physiotherapist on a specific ski/snowboard training program 6 weeks before you ski.
-Complete a specific muscle strength conditioning program to reduce muscle soreness and decrease the risk of injury;
+- seek advice from your physiotherapist on a specific ski/snowboard training program six weeks before you ski.
+Complete a specific muscle strength conditioning program to reduce muscle soreness and decrease the risk of injury.

 On snow preparation includes: